RMO1749/CSE-5360-ASSGN1/README.md

 python find_route.py input1.txt Bremen London heuristic1.txt
 This variant includes a heuristic file, enabling the A* search algorithm to find the shortest path considering both the actual travel cost and the estimated distance to the goal.

+Optimizations: In enhancing the efficiency of the A* algorithm, an optimization was employed to manage the handling of nodes within the search.
+Specifically, before adding a new node to the priority queue (fringe), the algorithm checks two conditions: if the node is not already present in the queue, or if a more cost-effective path to this node has been identified.
+This strategy ensures that the algorithm does not handle instances of the same node with varying costs.
+As a consequence, it eliminates the scenario where a node is removed from the queue only to find out it has already been evaluated and is present in the closed set.

 **Conclusion**
 This project provides a practical application of UCS and A* search algorithms, demonstrating their utility in solving real-world routing problems.
-By adjusting the input files and heuristics, users can explore different graph configurations and see how these algorithms perform in various scenarios.
+By adjusting the input files and heuristic file, we can explore different graph configurations and see how these algorithms perform in various scenarios.